 The affirmative vote of a majority of the votes cast at the Annual Meeting with respect to this proposal will be necessary to ratify the appointment of Grant Thornton LLP to act as our registered independent accountants for the year ended December 31, 2012.
-Abstentions will have no effect on the outcome of the vote.
+Abstentions and broker non-votes will have no effect on the outcome of the vote.

-The Board of Directors unanimously recommends a vote FOR ratification of the appointment of Grant Thornton LLP as our registered independent accountants for the year ending December 31, 2012.
+The Board of Directors unanimously recommends a vote FOR ratification of the appointment of Grant Thornton LLP as our registered independent accountants for the year ending December 31, 2011.